nuntapong-yamsang/ToyRobot/README.md

 ```bash
 REPORT
 ```
-REPORT will announce the X,Y and F of the robot.
-This can be in any form, but standard output is sufficient.
+REPORT will announce the X, Y, and F of the robot.
+This can be in any form, but the standard output is sufficient.

 ## 3. Example Input and Output:
 Example 1:

 PLACE 0,0,NORTH

 MOVE

 REPORT

 Output: 0,1,NORTH

 Example 2:

 PLACE 0,0,NORTH

 LEFT

 REPORT

 Output: 0,0,WEST

 Example 3:

 PLACE 1,2,EAST

 MOVE

 MOVE

 LEFT

 MOVE

 REPORT

 Output: 3,3,NORTH